SoftwareEngineeringToolDemos/ICSE-2013-LASE/README.md

 ***

 This repository contains information related to the tool LASE presented in the International Conference on Software Engineering, 2013.

-You can find the paper on the folloing [link] (http://dl.acm.org/citation.cfm?id=2486995).
+The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2486995).

-This repository <i>is not</i> the original repository for this tool.
+This repository _is not_ the original repository for this tool.

  In this repository, for LASE you will find:

-  - :x: Source code (not available)
+* :x: Source code
+* :x: Binaries
-  - :x: Executable tool (not available)
+* :x: The original tool

 This repository was constructed by [Shraddha Naik] (https://github.com/Shraddha512) under the supervision of [Emerson Murphy-Hill] (https://github.com/CaptainEmerson).

+## Attribution

+Author of tool: John Jacobellis, Na Meng and Miryung Kim